albertodonato/h2static/README.md

         allow symlinks with target outside of directory -basic-auth string
-        password file for Basic Auth (each line should be in the form "user:SHA512-hash") -dir string
+        password file for Basic Auth (each line should be in the form "user:SHA512-hash") -css string
+        file to override builtin CSS for listing
+  -dir string
         directory to serve (default ".")
   -disable-h2